 mari jaye blanchard

-While technology advances, changing the world and the way we move through it, a desire to connect remains.
-As an artist and film maker, I employ technologies both from the distant past and the still-in-development-present to create visual experiences inviting shifts of perspective and empathetic engagement.
-Through this exploration of high and low-tech processes, I have contributed to the field of animation films and artworks that recognize the value of diverse voices and emotional vulnerability.
-Disseminated nationally and internationally, these works have promoted within my own practice a dedication to learning that has greatly influenced my scholarly and pedagogical approach.
+As an artist and film maker, I employ old and new technologies to create visual experiences inviting shifts of perspective and empathetic engagement.
+From vintage machines to virtual reality films, animation lives at the heart of each work.
+Disseminated nationally and internationally, each project has promoted within my own practice a dedication to learning that has greatly influenced my scholarly and pedagogical approach.

-I am a NYFA Fellow, an Asian American Arts Alliance Urban Artist Initiative (UAI) Fellow, and a co-founder of the NYC animation collective Family Camp.
+I am a NYFA Fellow, an Asian American Arts Alliance Urban Artist Initiative (UAI) Fellow, an ASIFA-Hollywood AEF Grant recipient and a co-founder of the NYC animation collective Family Camp.

-While I continue my own independent work, I get daily inspiration from my students and colleagues at the Rochester Institute of Technology (RIT) where I am an Assistant Professor in the College of Art and Design’s School of Film and Animation.
-My latest film, Swing, a VR experience utilizing 2D and 3D animation, was completed in the spring of 2020.
+While I continue my own independent work, I get daily inspiration from my students and colleagues at the Rochester Institute of Technology (RIT) where I am an Associate Professor in the College of Art and Design’s School of Film and Animation.